lethiwe-mwendwa/Flux-Deluxe/README.md

 ## Running the Sketch

 1. Open the sketch folder in the Processing IDE.
-2. Ensure the UDP and UI libraries are installed under your Processing `libraries/` directory.
+2. Ensure the UDP library is installed in your Processing IDE.
 3. Press **Run**.
 The console will print the machine's local IP address and port (`6666`).
 4. Adjust parameters with the on-screen sliders and menus.